-Car ownership is particularly high in Wokingham Borough.
+Car ownership is particularly high in the Wokingham Borough.
 In the 2011 Census Wokingham had the second highest level of car ownership behind Hart District Council.
-When asked the question to the 168 households of how many cars they had the total came to 251.
+This was reflected in the New Homes Resident Survey where 91% of residents said they had at least one motor vehicle.